fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7e.md

 <!-- Reuilun vuoden ikäinen koodi on siis täynnä pieniä tietoturvauhkia, kriittisiä uhkia on onneksi ainoastaan 1.
 Suoritetaan raportin suosittelema operaatio _npm audit fix_: -->
 After only one year the code is full of small security threats.
 Luckily there is only 1 critical threat.
-Let's run _npm audit fix_ as the raport suggests:
+Let's run _npm audit fix_ as the report suggests:

 ```js
 $ bloglist-backend npm audit fix